ODOT IMMERSION COURSE

 CNMAT, 1750 Arch St., Berkeley

-ODOT provides a container, the "odot bundle", an extension of Open Sound Control (OSC), for naming, aggregating, and structuring data.
-In the Max programming environment, this is supported by a number of externals and patches for creating, manipulating, and displaying these structures.
+Odot is an extension of Open Sound Control (OSC), a popular format for aggregating data and communicating between devices.
+In the Max programming environment, odot consists of a number of externals and patches for creating, manipulating, and displaying this data.
 Leveraging this toolkit, we will explore the design of complex, real-world patches, with an emphasis on real-time processing, and design patterns for robust yet agile performance-ready patches.

-ODOT was developed by John MacCallum, Adrian Freed, Ilya Rostovtsev and Rama Gottfried at CNMAT.
-John MacCallum will be present for a special presentation and performance at the end of the workshop.
+odot was developed by John MacCallum, Adrian Freed, Ilya Rostovtsev and Rama Gottfried at CNMAT.

 SEATING IS LIMITED!
-To reserve a space, please contact Jon Yu: firstname.lastname@example.org
+To reserve a space, please contact Richard Andrews: firstname.lastname@example.org